maelys-mcardle/snowflake/docs/snowflake/README.md

 00      LCD       LCD Display
 01       IN       Input from Keyboard
 02      PRT       Thermal Printer
-03      KEY       Key Press
+03      BTN       Button Press
 ```

-**The difference between `IN` and `KEY`:** `IN` stores the input to a BANK after the `OK` button is pressed.
+**The difference between `IN` and `BTN`:** `IN` stores the input to a BANK after the `OK` button is pressed.
 This can contain multiple characters.
-The `KEY` stores the input immediately after a single key is pressed.
+The `BTN` stores the input immediately after a single key is pressed.
 It will return a number corresponding to the key code of the button presed.
 When this instruction is used, only the `RUN/EDIT` button will stop execution.

 ## Sample Code